nttdocomo/gemini/README.md

 # grunt-gemini

-> A grunt gplugin got git revision
+> A grunt gplugin got git revision.
+You have to install this plugin where the .git is in because it use git command to get the revision of the files.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`